Srivanitadaka/Analysis-of-Customer-Purchase-Behavior/README.md

 # Analysis-of-Customer-Purchase-Behavior
 This project analyzes retail customer purchase data to understand buying behavior, spending patterns, and product preferences.
-Using Python, SQL, and Power BI, it transforms raw data into insights on customer segments, revenue trends, discounts, subscriptions, and product performance for better business decisions.
+Using Python, SQL, and Power BI, it transforms raw data into insights on customer segments, revenue trends, discounts, subscriptions, and product performance for better business decisi

-# Customer Purchase Behavior Analysis

 ## Project Overview
 This project analyzes retail customer purchase data to understand buying behavior, spending patterns, and product preferences.
 The aim is to convert raw transactional data into meaningful insights that support data-driven business decisions.